oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 Usage example for CMIP6::

-        ./performance_indices.py historical 1990 1999 -j 12 -m EC-Earth3 -e r1i1p1f1 -i CMIP6 -k EC22 -r r360x180
+        ./performance_indices.py historical 1990 1999 -j 12 -m EC-Earth3 -e r1i1p1f1 -i CMIP6

-The same as above, but for the CMIP6 EC-Earth3 model.
+Performance indices for CMIP6 EC-Earth3 model.
 In this case the comparison is with the newer EC22 climatology at high r360x180 resolution.

 Output